Expertise

-However, despite the significant role that strategic plans play in the success of organizations, not all companies exist with a clearly defined and communicated plan.
-It is crucial that the top management of a company have to be kept abreast of the strategic plan but they’re not the only ones that need to be kept in the loop.
-A company’s workforce also has to be informed of the master plan so they understand the direction of the organization.
+However, despite the significant role that strategic plans play in the success of organizations, not all companies operate with a clearly defined and communicated plan.
+It is crucial that the top management of a company be kept abreast of the strategic plan, but they're not the only ones that need to be kept in the loop.
+A company's workforce also has to be informed of the master plan so they understand the direction of the organization.

 Control mechanisms are used to measure the efficacy of a strategic plan and also serve as a guide for plan implementation and modification as required.
 Strategic planning involves procedures and is itself a process that requires inputs and monitoring.

-According to Michael Porter, four elements are key for consideration when creating organizational strategy.
-They are; the strengths and weaknesses of a company, the values of organizational decision makers, analysis of opportunities and threats in the industry, and expectations in the society at large.
-These elements incorporate both internal factors and external factors alike.
+According to Michael Porter, four elements are key when creating organizational strategy: the strengths and weaknesses of a company, the values of organizational decision-makers, analysis of opportunities and threats in the industry, and expectations in society at large.
+These elements incorporate both internal and external factors.

 Strategic Position and Readiness